Octopus EV Alternatives for Electric Car Salary Sacrifice in the UK (2026 Guide)

 Octopus Electric Vehicles provides salary sacrifice leasing as part of the broader Octopus Energy Group.
 Its scheme offers an all-inclusive monthly salary sacrifice payment covering the car, fully comprehensive insurance, servicing, maintenance, breakdown cover, and road tax in a single monthly deduction from gross salary.

-Octopus EV's most prominent differentiator is its integration with the wider Octopus energy ecosystem.
-Employees may benefit from the Intelligent Octopus Go tariff -an EV-specific energy tariff offering low off-peak rates for home charging - and from Octopus Electroverse, the group's public charging network aggregator app, which provides access to a large number of UK and European public chargers through a single account.
+Octopus EV's most prominent differentiator is its integration with the wider Octopus Energy ecosystem.
+Employees may benefit from the Intelligent Octopus Go tariff - an EV-specific energy tariff offering low off-peak rates for home charging - and from Octopus Electroverse, the group's public charging network aggregator app, which provides access to a large number of UK and European public chargers through a single account.
 A home charger (with standard installation) is also bundled into some packages.

 Employer Protection: Three-Month Exclusion Period

 Octopus EV offers employer protection for early lease terminations - covering situations such as redundancy, long-term illness, and resignation.
 However, this protection only begins after the first three months of each lease.
 During that initial period, if an employee leaves or is unable to continue, the employer carries the full financial cost of early termination.
-For businesses with any degree of staff movement, a 12-week window of unprotected exposure at the start of every new lease is a meaningful risk - particularly in sectors where turnover is higher, or where new starters are encouraged to take up the benefit shortly after joining.

 Pricing Model: Direct Leasing

-Octopus EV funds its own vehicle supply rather than operating as a multi-funder broker.
-This means pricing is set through Octopus EV's own leasing relationships rather than through market tension across competing funders.
 Broker-based models - where a provider sources from a network of leasing companies - typically deliver more competitive pricing, as funders compete for business.
 The difference may not be apparent from headline rates, but becomes visible when running like-for-like quotes across providers on the same vehicle, term, and mileage.

 Used EVs: Limited Availability

-Octopus EV has offered some "nearly new" vehicles, but does not operate a dedicated used EV salary sacrifice programme comparable to providers with a structured used car offering.
-This limits the scheme's accessibility for employees at lower salary levels who may not be able to afford a new EV even with the tax savings of salary sacrifice - and reduces the inclusivity of the benefit across a diverse workforce.
+This limits the scheme's accessibility for employees at lower salary levels who may not be able to afford a new EV even with the tax savings of salary sacrifice.
+Ultimately, reducing the inclusivity of the benefit across a diverse workforce.

 Charging Integration: Ecosystem Dependency

-Octopus EV's charging proposition is genuinely differentiated within the Octopus ecosystem.
 The Intelligent Octopus Go tariff offers rates as low as 6p/kWh during off-peak hours for home charging - a meaningful saving for employees who are Octopus Energy customers with a compatible smart charger.
 Electroverse provides broad public charging access through one app.

-However, both products depend on the employee being an Octopus Energy customer - or switching to become one.
+However, both products depend on the employee being an Octopus Energy customer… or switching to become one.
 For employees with existing energy contracts, strong preferences for other suppliers, or rental properties where switching is not straightforward, these benefits are inaccessible.
-And critically, neither the Intelligent Octopus Go tariff nor Electroverse constitutes a salary sacrifice solution for charging costs: employees pay for their charging from net, post-tax income.
-The charging saving comes from a lower per-unit electricity rate within one supplier's ecosystem - not from a pre-tax deduction that generates Income Tax and National Insurance savings on the charging expenditure itself.
+And, importantly, neither the Intelligent Octopus Go tariff nor Electroverse constitutes a salary sacrifice solution for charging costs: employees pay for their charging from their net, post-tax income.

-How EV Salary Sacrifice Providers Differ: What to Evaluate
+How EV Salary Sacrifice Providers Differ: What To Evaluate

 Are used EVs available?